 Rest visit to temples, fortresses (Dzongs), museums, arts and crafts markets and other outlets, and may other sightseeing remains the same for both High and Standard Seasons.

 4. How Expensive is a Trip to Bhutan ?
-Whats is the Price and Costs For Travel and Tour to Bhutan?
+What is the Price and Costs For Travel and Tour Package to Bhutan?

 Most people planning a trip to Bhutan have the misconception that Bhutan is Expensive.
 But if your really consider the Daily Fixed Tariff and the services that are all inclusive in this Tariff, then you realize that Bhutan is a great bargain and its not expensive at all.